thathimanshu/WheelShare/README.md

 # Wanderlust

+## Website Link
+To access the website, click [here](https://wanderlust-xlcc.onrender.com/), or copy and paste the following URL into your browser: https://wanderlust-xlcc.onrender.com/

 ## Description

 Wanderlust is a full-stack Vacation Rental Platform developed using MongoDB, Express.js, Node.js, Passport.js, EJS, and Bootstrap.
 It allows users to browse and book vacation rentals.